launchdarkly/js-client-sdk/packages/ldclient-js/README.md

 ### Custom events

 Custom events sent with the `track` method are treated slightly differently by the browser SDK: the client normally expects that the event key you pass to `track` corresponds to one of your custom goals.
 You can still send custom events whose keys do not correspond to a goal, but the client will log a warning if you do.

+### Do Not Track

+In browsers that have a "do not track" option, the LaunchDarkly SDK will not attempt to send any analytics events if this option is set.